roman-milk/roman-milk.github.io/mrs-jizm.md

  "Thank you for being there today," she murmured when, in her house, showered and fragrant now, she offered her mouth for my kiss.

  That was the precursor event.
 In the days to come Peter would influence Robyn even more.
 The nickname of Mrs Jizm became even more apt.
 Of course, as I slid my leaking cock between Robyn's oiled breasts later that evening, I had little idea of what was to come.
-Report_Story #1